 Some glyphs feature sharp, well-defined angles, adding more energy to the text.
 They resemble spikes that extend beyond the lettering, most noticeably in the “M” and “N,” whose sharp edges stretch upward and downward, like blades ready to slice through space.

 Another intriguing detail is the triangular serifs on both “A” s.
-They resemble sharpened arrowheads, giving the logo an aggressive accent.
+They resemble sharpened arrowheads, adding an aggressive accent to the logo.
 These elements may seem minor, but they symbolize the team’s determination to stay ahead of its opponents.

-In the upper left corner, a swirl appears, fiery in appearance due to its yellow-red-orange gradient.
+In the upper-left corner, a swirl appears, fiery-looking because of its yellow, red, and orange gradient.
 Two arcs, one orange and one green, trail behind it.
 These are speed lines that create the illusion of movement.
 The sharp lines and bright colors convey the athletes’ energy, as cricket demands strength, speed, and agility.
 A dark blue outline tempers the intense emotions, keeping them controlled, as both stamina and precise strategy are crucial in the game.

-The swirl has a hollow oval center, and eleven pointed tips that curve counterclockwise.
+The swirl has a hollow oval center and eleven pointed tips that curve counterclockwise.
 Its shape resembles a shuriken, the traditional Japanese weapon.
-However, the emblem’s meaning runs deeper and is rooted in India’s cultural context.
+However, the emblem’s meaning runs deeper, rooted in India’s cultural context.

 What may appear to be a flying shuriken is a Sudarshana Chakra.
 This term refers to the fiery disc used by the Hindu god Vishnu to fight evil.
 The blazing Sudarshana flies, striking down all demons in its path.
-In the same way, the Mumbai Indians move swiftly forward, defeating their opponents.
+Similarly, the Mumbai Indians move swiftly forward, consistently defeating their opponents.

 2010 – today

-The overall appearance of the logo remained the same, but designers made a few adjustments to give it a cleaner and more modern look.
+The overall appearance of the logo remained the same, but the designers made a few adjustments to give it a cleaner, more modern look.
 These changes affected both the text and the graphic element.

-1. The triangular serifs on the two “A” s now point to the right instead of the left.
-This better aligns with the slant of the letters, making them appear as if they are flying forward.
+- The triangular serifs on the two “A” s now point to the right instead of the left.
+This better aligns with the slant of the letters, making them appear to fly forward.
 Continuous movement best captures the essence of cricket and other sports.

-3. The letter “S” underwent the most significant change: it now features distinct horizontal lines connected by curves.
-This shape gives the impression of sharp turns and hints at the team’s agility, which persists even during intense play.
+- The letter “S” underwent the most significant change: it now features distinct horizontal lines connected by curves.
+This shape conveys sharp turns and hints at the team’s agility, which persists even during intense play.

-4. The thin red outline along the edge of the text is now broken in several places.
-This serves as a reminder that not everything is perfect—sometimes, effort is required to achieve the desired outcome.
+- The thin red outline along the edge of the text is now broken in several places.
+This serves as a reminder that not everything is perfect sometimes; effort is required to achieve the desired outcome.

-The most significant change, however, is in the graphic symbol resembling a flying shuriken—a stylized Sudarshana Chakra.
+The most significant change, however, is in the graphic symbol resembling a flying shuriken, a stylized Sudarshana Chakra.
 The designers removed the symbol from the cricket club’s name, creating more open space in the logo.
 The pointed tips now face right instead of left, making it appear that the disc is spinning clockwise.
-Four-speed green and orange lines arranged in pairs on either side of the Sudarshana also enhance the sense of motion.
+The four-speed green and orange lines, arranged in pairs on either side of the Sudarshana, also enhance the sense of motion.

 2015 – today